The Summit Cats

 Nin had just over 18 months of lazy retirement before he passed away on 14 July 2009.
 No one was quite sure how old he was, best attempts being between 3 and 6 when he first turned up in 1995, so he was probably at least 16 and perhaps even as much as 20 when he died.
 He was much missed and is fondly remembered.

 He quickly became a valued member of the community at the summit and has been described as 'a little bundle of energy', more active than Nin was and very curious.
 Any opened drawer or cupboard has to be investigated to see what's inside, and he likes to follow staff around and see what they're doing, as well as chasing bouncy balls and 'stalking' the water cooler!
-In October 2008 a film crew came to the summit particularly to film Marty for a programme called Cats 101 (see video), which was being devoted especially to Maine Coons.
+In October 2008 a film crew came to the summit particularly to film Marty for Animal Planet's Cats 101, which was being devoted especially to Maine Coons.
 He behaved well and the crew reckoned he was the easiest cat to work with of those they had met.

 His adventurous nature came to the fore on one September evening in 2008 when one of the staff, Observer and meteorologist Brian Clark, decided to hike down to the Lake of the Clouds hut, a distance of about a mile and a half (2.5 km) to join the last guest night of the summer.
 As he prepared to leave, Marty was waiting by the door, making it quite clear he wanted to go out.
 Despite using various ploys to get Marty to turn back, the cat insisted on following him all the way to the hut.
 Not wanting to leave him to his own devices, Brian put him in an attic to rest, and gave him food and water.
 Later in the evening he had to decide what to do, as the weather forecast for the next day was poor.
 Eventually he decided it would be best to go back to the observatory so he and Marty set off again for the summit.
 Marty followed him faithfully, although he allowed himself to be carried part of the way, and they arrived back safely.
 A good long sleep was next on Marty's agenda!

-During 2009 Marty had a few health problems involving trips down the mountain to the vet; one such trip was to deal with infected teeth, apparently a genetic condition to which he was prone.
+During 2009 Marty had a few health problems involving trips down the mountain to the vet; one was to deal with infected teeth, apparently a genetic condition to which he was prone.
 Ten teeth were removed and made him much more comfortable.
-To the best of our knowledge he is now (early 2010) in good health, enjoying life to the full and keeping the mice at bay!

 Note: Most of the colour photos on this page are the property of the Mount Washington Observatory, and

 we are very grateful for permission to use them here.
-The first one of Inga, with frost on her whiskers,
+The first one of Inga, covered with rime frost,

 was taken by Alfred Oxton, and the one of Jasper and Nin by Eric Pinder.

 Hobblebush Books in 2009.
-Links to web pages about that and his children's book Cat in the Clouds are below.
+Links to web pages for that and his children's book Cat in the Clouds are below.

-Below are a few photos of the Mount Washington Observatory in winter, a sample of the many stunning images
+Below are a few photos of the Mount Washington Observatory in winter, a tiny sample of the stunning images taken there